junxit/us-congress-code/title-28/chapter-1/sec-1.md

 ### Short Title of 2016 Amendment

+Pub.
+L. 114–319, § 1, Dec.
+16, 2016, 130 Stat.
+1618, provided that: “This Act [amending section 1605 of this title and enacting provisions set out as notes under section 1605 of this title] may be cited as the ‘Foreign Cultural Exchange Jurisdictional Immunity Clarification Act’.”

 ### Short Title of 2015 Amendment

 Pub.
 L. 114–74, title VII, § 701(a), Nov.
 2, 2015, 129 Stat.
 599, provided that: “This section [amending and repealing provisions set out as notes under section 2461 of this title] may be cited as the ‘Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015’.”